priyaaanya4-droid/SEDS-Avionics-task/README.md

 rapid_changes – locations with rapid depth changes
 4. Noise Cleaning

+5.Suspicious Points: The program checks each reading against the readings immediately before and after it.
+If a reading differs from both neighbouring readings by more than 100 m, it is marked as suspicious.
+These points are then removed from the dataset before smoothing, helping prevent unusual sensor errors from affecting the final graph.

-To reduce random sensor noise, the program uses a 5-reading moving average-which smooths out the graph
+6.To reduce random sensor noise, the program uses a 5-reading moving average-which smooths out the graph

 The program also detects suspicious readings by comparing each reading with its neighbouring values and removes them before smoothing.